 Electric energy costs vary from year to year due to changes in demand for energy by participants and other buying entities, fluctuations in the cost per MWh of purchased and produced power and impacts of changes in transmission costs.
-Decreased electric energy costs in 2020 and 2019 resulted primarily from decreases in the cost per MWh of purchased and produced power.
+Decreased electric energy costs in 2021 resulted from increases in purchased power costs offset by lower production and transmission costs.
+The electric energy cost per MWh sold in 2021 decreased compared to 2020.
+Decreased electric energy costs in 2020 resulted from decreases in purchased power and production costs offset in part by increases in transmission costs.
+The electric energy cost per MWh sold in 2020 increased compared to 2019.